sullivannicole/Suburban-Neighborhood-Change/README.md

 ## Reproducing the Project

 All libraries needed are imported in the import code chunk.
-Note that it's possible to reproduce creation of the ACS 'percent new builds' variable from full ACS data using the commented out code chunk.
+Note that it's possible to reproduce creation of the Census Bureau's American Community Survey (ACS) 'percent new builds' variable from full ACS data using the commented out code chunk.
+The full ACS dataset exceeds GitHub's storage limit and is therefore not available here.

 ## Authors
 * Dennis Farmer - **Initial work**
+* Paul Hanson - **Initial work - GIS**
 * Nicole Sullivan - **Contributor**
 * Elizabeth Roten - **Contributor**